-This models a mono phaser pedal which is a favorite on many recordings.
+This is an improved model of a family of mono phaser pedals-in "90" and "100" versions-which are favorites on many recordings.
 It's useful for adding sparkle, animating chord passages, and widening and fattening the sound.

 Polysix Ensemble